w3c/poe/admin/RecTransitionAdmin/RecTransitionRequest.md

 https://www.w3.org/2016/poe/errata/

-and managed (ie, approve or disapprove, propose changes) by the ODRL Community Group:
+and managed (i.e., approve or disapprove, propose changes) by the ODRL Community Group:

 https://www.w3.org/community/odrl/

 (8) Miscellaneous
 =================

-- The group plans to publish a Working Group Note on ODRL best practices alongside the Recommendations (hence the slight delay in publishing)
+- The group plans to publish a Working Group Note on ODRL Best Practices.
+Although a first draft already exists (https://w3c.github.io/poe/bp/), the group is not sure when it will be in a publishable state, so the decision is to publish that document a few weeks after the publication of the Recommendations.

-- The group will prepare an ODRL, ie, machine readable version, of the W3C Software and Document license, which will be linked to the final documents via a <link> tag in the header... (using the "license" relationship)
+- The group will prepare an ODRL, i.e., machine readable version of the W3C Software and Document license.
+That will be linked from the BP document using a <link> tag in the header, and will provide an example on how that can be used in other W3C documents.